5l1v3r1/RandomDNS/README.md

 #### Features

 - Randomize the provider at runtime
+- Use (-E)phemeral keys option
 - Securely run DNSCrypt proxy by verifying its hash and by copying it in /tmp dir with restricted permissions
-- Watch DNSCrypt process and relaunch it if it dies
+- Watch the proxy process and relaunch it if it dies

 #### How to use it